rust-lang/rfcs/text/3334-niche.md

 - **`unsafe` fields**: If in the future Rust introduces `unsafe` fields, declaring a niche could internally mark the field as unsafe, taking advantage of the same machinery.
+- **read-only fields**: If in the future Rust introduces read-only fields, types with a niche may wish to provide read-only access to the value they contain, rather than just providing conversion methods or traits.
 - **Move types, or types that don't support references**: Rust currently requires that all values of a given type have the same representation no matter where they get stored, to allow taking references to such types and